This is my favourite time of year, when inspiration is fresh, and the curriculum choices are abundant.

 I haven’t cared for Jump Math in the past, but my opinion has recently changed.

-This year I’ve explored the Jump Math website and I’m impressed with the detailed lessons and activity ideas that are available to parents and educators.
+This year, I’ve explored the Jump Math website, and I’m impressed with the detailed lessons and activity ideas available to parents and educators.
 This alone makes Jump Math a very affordable and comprehensive curriculum choice!

 We do 2-4 pages of Jump Math 4 days per week.

 My daughter loves Life of Fred.
-Whenever we do a chapter, she’s laughing and giggling about Fred’s antics.
+She laughs and giggles about Fred’s antics whenever we read a chapter.
 She certainly loves this square-headed 5-year-old mathematician and his favourite doll, Kingie!

 Life of Fred is a once a week “treat”.